 Voila!
-Look at this gorgeous Instant Pot vegan risotto.
-It’s creamy yet light; meat-free, yet protein-rich; restaurant quality, yet made in just 20 minutes in your pressure cooker.
-What’s not to love about that?!?
+This gorgeous risotto is creamy yet light; meat-free, yet protein-rich; restaurant quality, yet made in just 20 minutes in your pressure cooker.
+What's not to love about that?!?
 We hope you enjoy this recipe, let us know in the comments below if you have questions or feedback.

 MORE INSTANT POT RISOTTO RECIPES